aws-samples/msk-powered-financial-data-feed/README.md

 This uses your ACM Private Certificate Authority to sign the CSR and generate the certificate file, called ```client_cert.pem```.
 Make sure you have ```ACM_PCA_ARN``` environment variable set.

-6. Import the certificate into your keystore
+6. Import the certificate into your keystore.

     ```
     importcert client_cert.pem